-Assess the hydrological impacts of the project, particularly with regard to the various components of flow that may be impacted by the project.
-The EIS will address: changes to catchment size or characteristics; changes to the direction or quantity of runoff in the local catchment and to accumulated downstream flows; scouring and erosion; and the consequent impacts of any subsidence.
+Assess the hydrological impacts of the project, particularly with regard to the various components of flow that may be impacted by the project and the consequential impacts on downstream stock and domestic uses due to changes in flow regimes, as well as any mitigation strategies or compensation arrangements.
+The EIS will address: changes to catchment size or characteristics including an estimate of change to the mean and median (50th percentile) annual runoff from local overland flow catchments; changes to the direction or quantity of runoff in the local catchment and to accumulated downstream flows including an estimate of change to the mean and median (50th percentile) annual flow in waterways immediately downstream of the project; scouring and erosion; and the consequent impacts of any subsidence.
 Any consequential impacts of changes to water flow or groundwater recharge on ecosystems and wildlife will be addressed in the ecology section of the EIS.
 When flooding levels will be affected, model the afflux and illustrate the predictions with maps.
 Describe and illustrate how an operating pit would be protected from flooding, and address the flood protection level of any final void without the need to maintain levees.

 Describe the options for supplying water to the project, and assess the consequential impacts in relation to any water resource plan, resource operations plan and wild river declaration that may apply.
 Water allocation and water sources will be established in consultation with DERM.
-Where a licence or permit will be required under the Water Act 2000 to take water or interfere with the flow of water, provide sufficient information and assessment for the administering authority to consider the suitability of approving any necessary works under the Water Act 2000.
-Similarly, provide sufficient assessment to consider any approval for waterway barrier works under the Fisheries Act 1994.
+Where a licence or permit will be required under the Water Act 2000 or Sustainable Planning Act 2009 to take water or interfere with the flow of water, or construct a referable dam, provide sufficient information and assessment for the administering authority to consider the suitability of approving any necessary works under the Water Act 2000.
+Similarly, provide sufficient assessment to consider any approval for waterway barrier works under the Fisheries Act 1994 including maps at a suitable scale illustrating the location and extent of potential waterway barriers to fish passage, such as dams, weirs and culvert crossings.

 Describe in detail the proposed water management controls, addressing surface and ground water quality and quantity, drainage patterns and sediment movements.
-Describe and illustrate: the locations, catchments, footprints, cross-sections and method of construction of any dams on the site; their flood immunity; the quality of water or waste water they would contain, and indicate their hazard category.
+Describe and illustrate: the locations, catchments, footprints, cross-sections, capacities and method of construction of any dams on the site; their flood immunity; the quality of water or waste water they would contain, and indicate their hazard category.
 Provide the design storage allowances for sediment dams and process or waste water dams, and demonstrate that the design has been produced by a suitably qualified and experienced engineer using current best practice.
 Propose measures to manage sediment dams and process or waste water dams and their discharge, and to decommission and rehabilitate the dams when their use ends.